mmjulkowska/MVApp/README.md

 Then, select the Independent Variable(s) by which to group the samples, and the Dependent Variables you would like to investigate for outliers.
 By default, MVApp assumes that you would like to group the variables by Genotype, ALL Independent Variables and Time (Sample ID is excluded), across all Dependent Variables.

 Next, select which method you would like to use to highlight potential outliers.
 MVApp provides following methods:
-!!!!
-TO INCLUDE LINKS TO WIKIPEDIA HERE!!!!
-- 1.5x Interquartile Range: this is the most commonly used method and is visually very appealing, as the potential outliers will be identified on the boxplot as the "dots" outside of the whiskers
+- 1.5x [Interquartile Range](http://www.purplemath.com/modules/boxwhisk3.htm): this is the most commonly used method and is visually very appealing, as the potential outliers will be identified on the boxplot as the "dots" outside of the whiskers
-- Cook's distance: this algorithm is actually used to determine the most influential points - meaning the points that could make the most difference in the correlation tests and such.
+- [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance): this algorithm is actually used to determine the most influential points - meaning the points that could make the most difference in the correlation tests and such.
 However, if the sample is considered to be "influential" in majority of the traits, it might be worthwhile to check whether everything is OK with it.
-- Bonferoni test: this is a test using the car::outlierTest() function from R
+- [Bonferoni test](http://polisci.msu.edu/jacoby/icpsr/regress3/lectures/week3/11.Outliers.pdf): this is a test using the car::outlierTest() function from R
 - 1x Standard Deviation from the Median - all the samples that are further than 1xSD from the median are highlighted as potential outliers (this test is VERY strict and we do not recommend it)
 - 2x Standard Deviation from the Median - all the samples that are further than 2xSD from the median are highlighted as potential outliers
 - 2.5x Standard Deviation from the Median - all the samples that are further than 2.5xSD from the median are highlighted as potential outliers